-Having worked on the science of Einstein’s gravitational waves for more than 30 years, I had the great pleasure and satisfaction of being part of the first-ever direct detection in September 2015, a milestone in physics and astronomy that was finally announced in February 2016.
-I had only recently (2014) retired from my position as a director of the Albert Einstein Institute (AEI) of the Max Planck Society and returned to my previous professorship at Cardiff University in Wales, where I have helped set up the new Data Innovation Research Institute.
+Having worked on the science of Einstein’s gravitational waves for more than 30 years, I have had the great pleasure and satisfaction during the last few years of being part of the team that has been making gravitational wave detections since September 2015.
+I had only recently (2014) retired from my position as a director of the Albert Einstein Institute (AEI) of the Max Planck Society and returned to my previous professorship at Cardiff University in Wales, where I helped set up the new Data Innovation Research Institute.
+I have now stepped down from the data institute to focus more attention onto gravitational waves.

-I am a signal-hunter: I specialize in hunting for weak signals buried in background noise.
-My contribution to gravitational wave science has been to try to perfect our ability to recognize and extract the very weak signals that Nature provides against detector noise.
+I am a signal-hunter and interpreter: I specialize in hunting for weak signals buried in background noise, and then extracting information from the ones that turn up.
+My contribution to gravitational wave science has been to understand what information these very weak signals could contain and then to try to perfect our ability to recognize and extract the signals that Nature provides for us, against detector noise.
 Although our detectors are wonderfully quiet, detecting signals and understanding what they tell us requires as much information as we can get beforehand about what the signals might look like.
 This involves using supercomputers to make models of sources of gravitational waves, inventing clever analysis methods to match signals with these supercomputer predictions, and keeping up with the latest information that other astronomers and astrophysicists can provide about our likely sources (black holes, neutron stars, and ??).

 What I write in this blog is drawn from a range of experiences: research at the intersection of physics, astronomy, and mathematics; science administration in helping to found the AEI in 1995 and to grow it into a world-class center for research in general relativity and quantum gravity; science policy, particularly pressing the case for building gravitational wave detectors and more recently pushing for open-access publishing; growing up in the USA, then spending most of my working life in Europe, and of course making friends in the science community all around the world; and – best of all – helping to raise three wonderful daughters.